google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 [Chromestatus Tracker](https://www.chromestatus.com/feature/5739144722513920) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=688586)

-## Deprecate and remove legacy caller for HTMLEmbedElement and HTMLObjectElement
+## Deprecate legacy caller for HTMLEmbedElement and HTMLObjectElement

 That an interface has a legacy caller means that an instance can be called as a function.
 Currently, `HTMLEmbedElement` and `HTMLObjectElement` support this